Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-In \cite{nll}, the authors defined what they called the \textit{non-Lefschetz locus} for a cyclic $S$-module $S/I$.
-We recall this notion and disucssion for graded $S$-modules of finite length.
-The $S$-module structure of $N$ is determined by a sequence of $\mbk$-linear maps
+In \cite{nll}, the authors defined what they called the \textbf{non-Lefschetz locus} for a cyclic $S$-module $S/I$.
+We recall this notion and their discussion for Artinian $S$-modules.
+The $S$-module structure of $N$ is determined by a sequence of $\mbk$-linear maps,